mozilla/addon-sdk/doc/module-source/sdk/content/worker.md

 This event is emitted when the document associated with this worker is unloaded or the worker's `destroy()` method is called.

-Note that you can not communicate with the content script in response to this event (you'll get the `Error: Couldn't find the worker to receive this message.
+Note that you can't communicate with the content script in response to this event.
+If you try, you'll see this error:

+<pre>Error: Couldn't find the worker to receive this message.
-The script may not be initialized yet, or may already have been unloaded` message if you try).
+The script may not be initialized yet, or may already have been unloaded</pre>

 You can handle the `detach` event in the content script itself though:

     // in content script
     self.on("detach", function() {